 The Group assesses at each reporting date or more frequently if events or changes in circumstances indicate that the carrying value may be impaired, whether there is an indication that a non-financial asset may be impaired.
 If any such indication exists, or when annual impairment testing for an asset is required, the Group will make an estimate of the asset's recoverable amount.
+An asset's recoverable amount is the higher of the asset's (or a CGU's) value in use and its fair value less costs of disposal, and is determined for an individual asset, unless the asset does not generate cash inflows that are largely independent of those from other assets or groups of assets, in which case the recoverable amount is determined for the CGU to which the asset belongs.
+In testing a CGU for impairment, a portion of the carrying amount of a corporate asset (e.g. a headquarters building) is allocated to an individual CGU if it can be allocated on a reasonable and consistent basis or, otherwise, to the smallest group of CGUs.
 Where the carrying amount of an asset (or a CGU) exceeds its recoverable amount, the asset (or the CGU) that the Group considered impaired is written down to its recoverable amount.